Ayo1a/Family-Collector-/README.md

-# Family Collector | Java application
+# Family Collector - Your All-in-One Family Management and Memory Preservation App | Java
 Welcome to the familyCollector repository!
 This Java application is your all-in-one solution for managing your family-related data seamlessly. familyCollector not only helps you organize family information but also enables you to capture and store precious memories with ease, all while utilizing the power of Firestore, a cloud-based database.
 Key Features: